Action Taken Against Home Dealers for Misleading Consumers

 Cooper also contends that CMR falsified down payments and information on loan applications without customers' approval in order to secure loans.

-A total of 10 consumers complained to Cooper's office about Home Town and CMR's practices.
-Other consumers who wish to file a complaint can contact the North Carolina Attorney General's Consumer Protection Division.
+A total of 10 consumers complained to the North Carolina Attorney General's Office about Home Town and CMR's practices.
+Other consumers who wish to file a complaint can contact the North Carolina Attorney General's Office.

 Save Money On Your Home Insurance Quote With Hidden Home Insurance Credits